 I was born in Munich/Germany in the (early) 1970s where I lived until finishing high school.
 From 2005 until the summer of 2018 I lived and worked mostly in Istanbul.
 Since October 2018 I have been working as a Project Manager for the Berghof Foundations’ Program on mediation & dialogue support, focusing on Turkey.
 I am based in Berlin.
 What happened in between Munich and Berlin concerning education and professional experiences, you can find below.

-From February 2017 until the September 2018, I was again based in Istanbul, where I worked as a free-lance political analyst, consultant, journalist and lecturer and two months as a producer for Italian RAI Tv&Radio.
+From February 2017 until the September 2018, I worked in Istanbul as a free-lance political analyst, consultant, journalist and lecturer and two months as a producer for Italian RAI TV&Radio.

 In October 2017 I finally could defend my PhD thesis, which I wrote on Brazil-Turkey relations at the university of Hamburg between October 2015 and October 2016.